binary-blazer/ym-desktop/README.md

 ## Contributing

-If you would like to contribute to ShadowBrowse, please fork the repository and submit a pull request.
+If you would like to contribute to Youtube Music Desktop (YMD), please fork the repository and submit a pull request.
 We welcome all contributions and feedback.

 ## License